kevinleet/kevinleet/README.md

 1. [Django Project Deployment to Railway](https://github.com/kevinleet/django-deploy-tutorial) - A step-by-step guide to deploy your Django project to Railway, a platform for deploying and managing web applications.
 Learn how to configure your project and make it live!

-2. [ElementSQL Tutorial](https://github.com/kevinleet/elephantsql-tutorial) - Learn how to connect your Django project to a remote PostgreSQL database using ElephantSQL, enabling you to scale your application and collaborate with teams across the globe.
+2. [ElephantSQL Tutorial](https://github.com/kevinleet/elephantsql-tutorial) - Learn how to connect your Django project to a remote PostgreSQL database using ElephantSQL, enabling you to scale your application and collaborate with teams across the globe.

 Feel free to explore these tutorials, and I hope you find them helpful in your web development journey.
 Happy coding! 🚀